Improved Visually Prompted Keyword Localisation in Real Low-Resource Settings: Introduction

 \section{Introduction}

 Developing applications that can search through speech data is challenging in low-resource languages where transcriptions are difficult or impossible to collect.
 One line of research has been looking at visually grounded speech models to address this~\cite{olaleye_yfacc_2023}.
 These models learn from paired images and unlabelled spoken captions and can therefore be trained without transcriptions~\cite{chrupala_representations_2017, chrupala_visually_2022, scharenborg_speech_2020, scholten_learning_2021, peng_fast-slow_2022, harwath_jointly_2018}.
 One way to perform speech search with such a model is to provide an image query depicting a word of interest.
 Formally, the task of visually prompted keyword localisation (VPKL) involves detecting whether an image query~-- which depicts a keyword -- occurs in a spoken utterance, and if so, where it occurs~\cite{nortje_towards_2023}.
 An English example is shown on the left in Fig.~\ref{fig:vpkl}.
-An image can be richer than a spoken or written query, allowing a user to search for semantically related content that is outside a predefined vocabulary.

-Previous work~\cite{nortje_towards_2023} formalised the VPKL task and showed that it is possible with a visually grounded speech model.
+Previous work~\cite{nortje_towards_2023} formalised the VPKL task and showed that it is possible at a reasonable level with a visually grounded speech model.
 However, there were two major shortcomings.
 First, all experiments were carried out on English datasets, treating it as an artificial low-resource language.
 Second -- and more importantly -- English transcriptions were used to obtain positive and negative pairs for the contrastive loss used in the visually grounded model.
 This reliance on transcriptions severely limits the applicability of the approach to a real low-resource setting.
 In this paper, we address these shortcomings by performing experiments on \yoruba, a real low-resource language spoken by 44M people in Nigeria.
 A \yoruba\ example is given in the right part of Fig.~\ref{fig:vpkl}.
 We also adapt the original approach to work without using transcriptions, making it usable in the low-resource case.